Virginia Tech®home

 • Schenk, T., R.A.L.
 Vogel, N. Maas & L. Tavasszy (2016).
 Joint Fact-Finding in Practice: Review of a Collaborative Approach to Climate-Ready Infrastructure in Rotterdam.
 European Journal of Transport and Infrastructure Research, 16(1): 273-293.

-• Renewable Energy Facilities Siting Project (VT-REFS) – Associate Director of this initiative, which is working to advance best practices in the siting of renewables including better public participation, visualization, and fact-finding methodologies.
-Various funding streams.
+• Renewable Energy Facilities Siting Project (various internal grants; Co-PI) – Associate Director of the VT-REFS initiative, which is working to advance best practices in the siting of renewables including better public participation, visualization, and fact-finding methodologies.

 • Climate adaptation planning – Governance approaches to better engage stakeholders in adaptation planning.
-Currently part of a funded project exploring stakeholders’ understanding of climate information and how it can be improved (Dynamic Data Visualization to Improve Foundational Statistical Understanding, 4-VA, $98,050).
+Part of a funded project exploring stakeholders’ understanding of climate information and how it can be improved (Dynamic Data Visualization to Improve Foundational Statistical Understanding, 4-VA, $98,050).

-• Frenemies Project – Action research project working to advance and advance best practices in civil discourse.
-Various workshops run on and off-campus.
+• Civility#VT and the Frenemies Project - Action research project working to advance best practices in civil discourse.
+Workshops run on and off-campus under various banners (https://civility.vt.edu/).
+Most recently supported through an ICAD SEAD grant ($24,904, Lead PI).

 • Collaborative governance at the science-policy interface